The Bankrate promise

-The Capital One VentureOne Rewards Credit Card and the Capital One Venture Rewards Credit Card are two of Capital One’s travel credit cards.
-If you’re trying to decide between applying for a Capital One Venture or a VentureOne credit card, this article will help you pick the right card for you.
+The Capital One VentureOne Rewards Credit Card and Capital One Venture Rewards Credit Card are two of Capital One’s most popular travel cards.
+If you’re trying to decide between applying for the Capital One Venture or VentureOne, this article will help you pick the right card for you.

 |Capital One Venture Rewards Credit Card

-|Welcome bonus||60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel||20,000 bonus miles (worth up to $200 in travel) if you spend $500 within the first three months of having the card
+|20,000 bonus miles (worth up to $200 in travel) if you spend $500 within the first 3 months of having the card

-|Global Entry or TSA Precheck||Up to $100 credit toward Global Entry or TSA Precheck every four years
+|Up to a $100 credit toward Global Entry or TSA PreCheck every four years

 As you can see, the cards share similarities, but a few key differences can make it challenging to decide between the two.